Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Experimental Setup

 \section{Experimental Setup}

-Our experiments examine the transfer from a high-resource source domain to a low-resource target domain, which is the common transfer direction.
-In essence, we chose to transfer from Wikipedia to the news domain based on available TD datasets.
-For facilitating few-shot TD domain transfer, we employed \emph{joint} and \emph{sequential} transfer training regimes in combination with multi-task models introduced in Section~\ref{sec:leveraging_oie}.
+Our experiments investigate the transfer from a high-resource source domain to a low-resource target domain, which is the common transfer direction.
+For facilitating few-shot domain transfer of TD, we employ \emph{joint} and \emph{sequential} transfer training regimes in combination with multi-task models.